 Please note that the following items are prohibited from the VAC at all times: alcohol, illegal drugs, and weapons, including firearms, explosives, knives or chemicals of any kind.

 Important Notice: The Visa Application Centre (VAC) only provides general information and administrative services related to temporary resident applications, including study and work permits, as well as travel documents for permanent residents of Canada.
 The VAC is not authorized to provide any information, or respond to any inquiries, regarding permanent resident applications and Canadian consular services.
 This includes Express Entry for skilled immigrants, online application support, Canadian citizenship and any specific information about the visa application forms, the supporting documents or any advice related to the visa application process.
-Please visit Citizenship and Immigration Canada’s website at www.cic.gc.ca for more information on these programs.
+Please visit Immigration, Refugees and Citizenship Canada’s website at www.cic.gc.ca for more information on these programs.